-The pupil's views will be taken into account in making decisions that affect them, whenever possible.
+The pupil's views will be considered in making decisions that affect them, whenever possible.

 7. SEN Information Report

 The school publishes a SEN information report on its website, which sets out how this policy is implemented in the school.